satorici/satori-cli/README.md

 satori-cli config default YOUR_TOKEN
 ```

+# CI
-## Check how your repositories are connected to our CI
+Check how your repositories are connected to our CI with.
-`satori-cli ci`
 This command will show you what is our visibility on your repositories.
 We will tell you which ones are connected, if they have a playbook associated and what is their status.
 Example output:
 ```
+$ satori-cli ci
 TBC
 ```

-### Add a playbook to be executed with your Github pushes
+## CI: Add a playbook to be executed with your Github pushes
 Adding a file named .satori.yml in your root directory, we will be reading your instructions to executed them.
 Lets suppose for example that you created a Hello World application, and you want to know that that will be the output every time you push new code:
 - .satori.yml:
 ```